grindt/Game-Jam-Project/README.md

-Code for Project 1 of CPSC 4160
+Code for Game Jam Final of CPSC 4160

 steps to setup project:
  - goto dir with setup.py